SpringMIST2025/SpringMIST2025.github.io/README.md

 ## Football
 MIST five-a-side football will be held in Victoria Park at 6pm on Monday 7th April.
-If you would like to take part, or have a team for 5 aside, please contact `springmist2025@gmail.com`.
+If you would like to take part, or have a team for five-a-side, please contact `springmist2025@gmail.com`.

 ## Accommodation